 Force flow direction convention for backlink raster

-Forces the tool to treat the input backlink raster as a flow direction raster.
+Specifies whether the input backlink raster will be treated as a flow direction raster.
 Flow direction rasters can have integer values that range from 0-255.

 |Label||Explanation||Data Type||Output raster|